 We expect that our portfolio will consist primarily of select-service hotel properties with premier brands, including, but not limited to, Marriott, Hilton and Hyatt, that are located in major metropolitan markets in the East Coast, West Coast and Sunbelt regions of the United States.
 Such hotel properties, which we refer to as "select-service hotels," target business-oriented travelers by providing clean rooms with basic amenities.
 In contrast to lower-cost budget motels, select-service hotels provide amenities such as an exercise room, business facilities and breakfast buffets.
 In contrast to full-service hotels, select-service hotels typically do not have a full-service restaurant, which is relatively costly to operate.
 To a lesser extent, we may also invest in other hospitality properties located within other markets and regions as well as real estate securities and debt-related investments related to the hospitality sector.
 We may purchase single properties or portfolios of properties, including from our affiliates.
 Our board of directors may adjust our investment focus from time to time based upon market conditions and other factors our board of directors deem relevant.
-If the pending mergers are consummated, we will acquire the assets owned by Moody I as of the date of the mergers.
-Please see Supplement No. 1 hereto for a description of such assets owned by Moody I.
+In connection with the mergers, we acquired the assets owned by Moody I, including 12 hotel properties and two notes receivable from related parties.
+Please see Supplement No. 9 hereto for a description of our portfolio following the mergers.